The Ultimate Guide to a Successful Startup Photoshoot

 When same-day delivery is justified, we reserve this for urgent PR deadlines where specific images must be ready for embargo releases or investor presentation deadlines.
 Same-day processing typically focuses on 1–3 priority images rather than entire team sets, allowing us to maintain quality while meeting critical timelines.
 Rush processing includes additional fees and can deliver priority retouched images within hours for genuine emergencies.

-A global tech team contacted us Thursday afternoon with a Series B pitch deck presentation scheduled for Monday morning.
-Their existing startup headshots were inconsistent, taken over 18 months as they hired rapidly, and several new executives had no professional headshots at all.
+A tech team contacted us with an urgent need to update their startup headshots for an upcoming pitch deck presentation.
+Their existing images were inconsistent, taken over a long period as they rapidly expanded, and some new executives had no professional photos.

-The result: a cohesive visual identity that made their leadership team look unified and professional rather than hastily assembled.
+The result was a cohesive visual identity that made the leadership team appear unified and professional, supporting their investor presentation with confidence.

 Investment and Startup Headshot Pricing